 An entrepreneur that is not cloth-making decides to go into the cotton market, which has started dwindling but begins to draw attention to the market because of his high demand.

 Some risks are worth the returns.
 Join insight whatsapp community for updates to start online businesses and significantly reduce risks.

 Identify of opportunities

-Entrepreneur are searcher of hope in blind spots.
-He identifies opportunities and prospects, that has profitable prospects.
+Entrepreneurs are searchers of hope in blind spots.
+He identifies opportunities and prospects, that have profitable prospects.

 Why should you consider Entrepreneurship in Nigeria

 Ever wonder why you should consider entrepreneurship in Nigeria?
 Here are some points you should reflect upon.

 According to the 2019 report, Nigeria has the highest GDP in Africa, followed by South Africa. i.e, the entrepreneurship market in Nigeria is based on necessity.

 It is a fact that human needs are endless.
 We all need water, food, means of transportation, and so on.

 It is your role as an Entrepreneur in Nigeria to look into the “Needs” market and choose which he wants to target.